nest/nestml/doc/running.rst

    * - ``--target``
      - (Optional) The name of the target platform to generate code for.
 Default is NEST.
    * - ``--logging_level``
      - (Optional) Sets the logging level, i.e., which level of messages should be printed.
-Default is ERROR, available are [INFO, WARNING, ERROR, NO]
+Default is ERROR, available are [DEBUG, INFO, WARNING, ERROR, NO]
    * - ``--module_name``
      - (Optional) Sets the name of the module which shall be generated.
 Default is the name of the directory containing the models.
 The name has to end in "module".
 Default is `nestmlmodule`.
    * - ``--store_log``